BarisAlbayrakIEEE/cpp/README.md

 ///
 /// CAUTION FOR STATIC ID COUNTER:
 ///   GeometryObject stores a static member to hold the last used ID for any object.
-///   An important issue to note is that the non-static ID of an object is coppied
+///   An important issue to note that the non-static ID of an object is coppied
 ///   with the default copy and move operations.
 ///   Hence, default copying of an object results with two objects having the same ID.
 ///   This is solved easily by user defined copy ctor and assignment functions.